a community collective for BIPOC entrepreneurs to

 Our exclusive Empowerful Facebook group allows BIPOC entrepreneurs to connect with one another, ask questions, share success and failures, and resources.
-Community connection is what makes a business successful.
+Community connection and networking is what makes a business successful.

 We organize quarterly virtual events where experts in different fields will present on their topic of knowledge.
 As an entrepreneur, you must be a jack of all trades; mini mentorship sessions from experts in various fields will help you hone in on that necessary diverse skillset.

-Each year there is a total of $10 000 CAD of funding available through the Empowerful Incubator.
-Twice a year we review pitches.
-Apply for a portion of the pot with a pitch on how it will be used to propel your small business forward.
-Funding will be divvied out to multiple business owners.
+Each year Free Label provides a total of $10 000 CAD in funding available through the Empowerful Incubator.
+Members can apply for a portion of the pot with a pitch on how it will be used.
+Funding will be divvied out to multiple business owners based on need.

 HOW TO APPLY